 Have you been through our Intro to Backcountry Skiing & Splitboarding program?
 Spent some time in the backcountry but have unanswered questions on terrain choices or avalanche danger?
 Stood at the top of a run and wondered how to get down or deal with steeper descents and up tracks?
 Then this is the place for you.
-Our goal over the course of this backcountry skiing camp in BC is to take you to the next level.
+Our goal over the course of this backcountry skiing camp is to take you to the next level.
 Combining the pure backcountry experience with the opportunity to solidify the basics and develop more sophisticated techniques makes this program appropriate for those looking for 2 days of guided skiing and splitboarding.
 This program is designed to refine your skill set allowing you the ability to venture deeper into the mountains.

 Throughout the backcountry skiing camp you will receive intensive coaching about your riding technique from Yamnuska’s renowned ACMG guides.
 Your technique will be fine-tuned with additional skills to cope with different snow conditions and slopes while skiing unforgettable descents.